wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/introduction-to-privileged-identity-management/includes/2-explore-azure-ad.md

 5. Once the user successfully activates their role, they'll get the role for a pre-configured time period.
 6. Administrators can view a history of all PIM activities in the audit log.
 They can also further secure their Azure AD organizations and meet compliance using PIM features like access reviews and alerts.

-To use PIM, you need one of the following paid or trial licenses:<br>
+To use PIM, you need one of the following paid or trial licenses:

  -  Azure AD Premium P2
  -  Enterprise Mobility + Security (EMS) E5